| |

 Tablespoon of peanut butter.

-So while these cupcakes do include those healthy ingredients, let’s not forget that they also have sugar and should be enjoyed on a limited basis.
+So, while these cupcakes do include healthy ingredients, let’s not forget that they also contain sugar and should be enjoyed in moderation.
 Let’s take a look at how to make them.

 Creamed butter and peanut butter in an electric mixer bowl.